 Take cake out of oven.
 Leave in the baking tin.

-Other 1/2 of lemon juice + maple syrup.
-Equal parts or less maple syrup if you want less sugar.
+Remaining 1/2 of lemon juice + maple syrup.
+Equal parts of each (or less maple syrup if you want less sugar and more sharp).
 You can heat it up in a pan before, but I’m lazy and thought the heat from the cake will be fine as it was straight out of the oven.